dc4eu/educational-pilot/scenarios/Pilot2/README.md

   - A chamber issuing a professional licence

 ### b.
 Relying Parties
-- Must resolve the issuerâs DID and verify:
+- Must resolve the issuer's DID and verify:
-  - The credentialâs signature
+  - The credential's signature
   - The scheme and role authorisation
-  - The issuerâs presence in the TIR/TAOR
+  - The issuer's presence in the TIR/TAOR
-- Can use decentralised trust verification libraries (e.g. ATOS verifier SDK)
+- Can use decentralised trust verification libraries

 ### c.
 Relying Party Intermediaries
 - May act on behalf of several verifiers (e.g. ENIC/NARIC platforms)